Affiliate links on Android Authority may earn us a commission. Learn more.

 The Fitbit Charge 3’s goal-based exercises have made their way over to the Versa 2.
 Instead of simply selecting an exercise and doing it until you reach an arbitrary goal, you can set a goal before your exercise and the Versa 2 will tell you once you’ve reached that goal.
 It’s actually quite helpful.
 Over 15 workout modes are compatible with goal-based exercises, including running, biking, weight lifting, and yoga.

 For non-goal-based exercises, the Fitbit Versa 2 will track running, biking, swimming, treadmill workouts, weight lifting, and much more.
-There’s also a generic “workout” exercise if you’re doing something more niche like stand up paddleboarding (SUP).
+There’s also a generic “workout” exercise if you’re doing something more niche like stand-up paddleboarding (SUP).

 All three devices did a pretty good job at keeping up with one another.
 There are no strong outliers or hiccups worth pointing out.

-All three devices kept up with intense sprints and lighter jogs in the beginning of the run.
+All three devices kept up with intense sprints and lighter jogs at the beginning of the run.
 However, the Versa 2 dipped down to ~130bpm in the second quarter of the run and stayed down for much longer, while the Tickr X and Forerunner 245 were both able to increase up to ~160bpm at around the seven-minute mark.
 It took the Versa 2 until the 15-minute mark to reach that level again.

 The Versa 2’s average bpm came in at 155, while the Tickr X reported 159 and the Forerunner reported 162.
 The Versa 2 and Tickr X also had the same 177 max heart rate, while the Forerunner’s was 181.